scrapinghub/splash/docs/api.rst

   If present, Splash won't load anything neither from domains not in this list nor from subdomains of domains not in this list.

+.. _arg-allowed-content-types:

+allowed_content_types : string : optional
+  Comma-separated list of allowed content types.
+  If present, Splash will abort any request if the response's content type doesn't match any of the content types in this list.
+  Wildcards are supported using the `fnmatch <https://docs.python.org/2/library/fnmatch.html>`_ syntax.

+.. _arg-forbidden-content-types:

+forbidden_content_types : string : optional
+  Comma-separated list of forbidden content types.
+  If present, Splash will abort any request if the response's content type matches any of the content types in this list.
+  Wildcards are supported using the `fnmatch <https://docs.python.org/2/library/fnmatch.html>`_ syntax.

 .. _arg-viewport:

 viewport : string : optional